raincchio/HRM-mini/README.md

 ### 📦 Step 2: Install Dependencies

-To install the necessary dependencies, use the appropriate command from [PyTorch's installation guide](https://pytorch.org/get-started/locally/), and make sure you have the `requirements.txt` file in your project directory.
-Then run:
+To install the necessary dependencies, follow the appropriate instructions from [PyTorch's installation guide](https://pytorch.org/get-started/locally/).
+Ensure you have the `requirements.txt` file in your project directory, then run:

 ```bash
 pip install -r requirements.txt